dmustanger/7dtd-ServerTools/README.md

 <br>
 Admin alerts: detections that require manual inspection is sent to currently online admins<br>
 <br>
-Chat colors and prefixes: administators, moderators, donators/reserved players, special players can all get custom chat colors and prefix<br>
+Chat colors and prefixes: administrators, moderators, donators/reserved players, special players can all get custom chat colors and prefix<br>
 <br>
 Auto shutdown: the server will auto shutdown after a scheduled time frame.
 Initiates shutdown system with alerts, world save, countdown<br>
 <br>
 Animal spawning: made to be like an animal tracking system.
 Players spawn a random animal from a list<br>
 <br>
-Stealh admins: while chat color and prefix is active, admins can disable their chat color to stay hidden<br>
+Stealth admins: while chat color and prefix is active, admins can disable their chat color to stay hidden<br>
 <br>
-Reserved players: automatically kick a non reserved player to let your reserved players in<br>
+Reserved players: based on session time.
+Final slot can only be filled by admin or reserved status player.
+Boots players passed max session time to make space for others.
+Reserved and admins are never kicked<br>
 <br>
 Custom commands: Make your own commands and set optional delays for the first ten entries<br>
 <br>
 Check next shutdown: Can check when the next scheduled shutdown period is<br>
 <br>
-Reservation check: players can check the expiration time for their reservation<br>
+Reservation check: players can check the expiration time for their reserved status<br>
 <br>
 Gimme system: players can spawn a free item periodically with a custom delay<br>
 <br>